yeehanchung/yeehanchung/README.md

 - My name is Yeehan - He/his - INFJ.
 - Speak English, Mandarin, and Cantonese.
-- Beside working as a Software Engineer, I spend the rest of my day on learning, writing blog contents, and side hustles
+- Beside working as a Software Engineer, I spend the rest of my day on learning, writing blog contents, and side hustles.

 ### 🍳 Skills